dlwicksell/nodem/README.md

 Nodem aims to be API-compatible with the in-process Node.js interface for [Globals][] and [Caché][], at least for the APIs that have been implemented in Nodem.
 As such, please refer to the Caché Node.js [API documentation][Docs] for further details on how to use those APIs.

+The open() call works slightly differently than the Caché/Globals version.
+It does not require any arguments, and it will default to using the database specified in the environment variable, $gtmgbldir.
+If you have more than one database and would like to connect to a different one than
+$gtmgbldir points to, you can define an object, with a property called namespace, defined as the path to your global directory file for that database.
+E.g.

+    > db.open({namespace: '/home/dlw/g/db_utf.gld'});

 ## Installation ##